C3 policing: History

 The C3 policing model was created and developed by Michael M. Cutone, a former United States Army Special Forces senior NCO who served for 25 years across three units.
 In 2006, Cutone returned from a deployment in Avghani, a region north of Tal Afar, Nineveh Governorate, Iraq during the Iraq War, where his unit successfully used counterinsurgency strategies to defeat insurgents in the area.
 He then joined the Massachusetts State Police as a trooper, assigned to patrol duties in Springfield.

 In October 2009, Cutone determined that the counterinsurgency principles he used in Avghani could potentially prove effective in countering heightening gang activity in the North End section of Springfield, and devised the C3 policing model.
 The model was met with positive responses from some North End residents and public officials, with support from the MSP Superintendent in 2012.
-It has since been expanded into the South End, Madison Square, and Forest Park sections.
+It has since been expanded into the South End, Mason Square, and Forest Park sections.

 In 2019, the Chicopee Police Department (CPD) in Springfield's neighboring city of Chicopee formed a C3 policing unit in downtown Chicopee after a notable spike in crime in the area.
 The unit was temporarily readjusted in 2021 due to staffing issues, but was later restored around January 2023.
 In April 2023, the CPD established a second C3 policing unit in the Willimansett district to counter violent crime and domestic violence there.